ShriyaSandilya/rjs-s4-incdec/README.md

 # rjs-s4-incdec
-A simple ReactJS app to increment and decrment a number.
+A simple ReactApp to increment and decrment a number.